scaleway/serverless-scaleway-functions/README.md

   # Must not change
   name: scaleway

-  # Function runtime
+  # Runtime used for functions (unless overridden)
   # List: https://www.scaleway.com/en/docs/serverless/functions/reference-content/functions-lifecycle/#available-runtimes
   runtime: python310

-  # Global environment variables, used in every function
+  # Global environment variables, used in every function/container in this namespace
   env:
     MY_VAR: "some var"
     MY_OTHER_VAR: "some other var"

-  # Global secrets, used in every function
+  # Global secrets, used in every function/container in this namespace
   secret:
     MY_SECRET: "some secret"
     MY_OTHER_SECRET: "some other secret"